Lesson 4 in our series on Strip Planking

 The purpose of a penetrating sealer is to saturate the wood fibers and occupy the air space around the fibers with the sealer.
 Thinned WEST SYSTEM Epoxy is ideal for accomplishing both objectives in one step.
 Thinning with about 10% lacquer thinner helps the epoxy to quickly saturate the wood fibers and create a wicking action that feeds the epoxy in and forces the air out.
 Bubbles are good to see because it means that the air is being displaced and the voids are being filled.
 It doesn’t take long for the thinner to evaporate and the epoxy to gel; the timing is right for performing the void filling function.

 Building up epoxy over a surface where the air is being displaced will make bubbles.
 The more material applied, the bigger the bubble.
-Breaking the bubbles messes up the surface that was trying to flow out smooth, especially if the epoxy has gelled enough to hold the wavy brush stroke shapes.
+Breaking the bubbles messes up the surface that was trying to flow out smoothly, especially if the epoxy has gelled enough to hold the wavy brush stroke shapes.
 But if bubbles are left to harden, sanding will leave pinholes or craters that are fussy and time-consuming to fill.
 In other words, the surface may be inconsistent and many unpleasant steps away from a smooth and stable base on which to build the next coat.

 By keeping the sealer below the surface, bubbles are not an issue as there is little semisolid material to become a bubble.
 Since epoxy cures by producing heat, air escaping during the curing process should be expected.
 Leaving the surface open will eliminate the bubble issue and leave a predictable surface that is ready for the next step.
 By making each step a preparation for the next, we don’t have to wait for the epoxy to cure before moving on to the next step.
 The ideal time to apply the next coat is when the epoxy hits the ‘green’ or rubbery stage.
-There will be the least chance for surface contamination, and we’ll get chemical bond between layers.
+There will be the least chance for surface contamination, and we’ll get a chemical bond between layers.

 For the best result and the fewest number of steps, it is important to give the wood as much epoxy as it can absorb in the first application.